-The beautiful winter landscape at one of the most stunning, tucked-away locations in Britain, roaring fires, an idyllic venue, delicious vegetarian food, and most importantly the company of lovely men ... it all adds up to an amazing experience of seeing out 2018 and welcoming in the New Year.
+After a successful return to running the ECC weeks at High Close in the summer we would now like to welcome you to our traditional winter week at Wasdale.
+The cosy lakeside hostel is set in one of the most stunning, tucked-away locations in Britain, with roaring fires, an idyllic venue, delicious vegetarian food, and most importantly the company of lovely men.
+This all adds up to an amazing experience of seeing out the old year (with great relief this time!) and welcoming in the New Year.
 So whether you are looking for a magical and different way to spend your New Year, or are returning for more Wasdale wonders - come and join us in the Lake District for a week of ECC sparkle!

-The stunning Wasdale landscape attracts keen walkers and ramblers, and there are spectacular walks for all abilities.
-Short walks for those seeking exercise or maybe just a little stroll (to the local or the tea rooms) ...more intrepid and challenging mountainous hikes suitable for the more weathered, experienced walkers… and also those who want to try it out.
+The stunning Wasdale landscape attracts keen walkers and there are spectacular walks for all abilities.
+Short low level walks for those seeking exercise or maybe just a little stroll (to the local pub or the tea rooms).
+Also more intrepid and challenging mountainous hikes suitable for the more weathered, experienced walkers or those who want to try it out.
 You'll definitely need suitable boots and warm waterproof clothing if you're planning to go out on the high fells.
-More on this in the joining instructions we'll be sending to everyone attending.
+There will be more on this in the joining instructions we'll be sending to everyone attending.

-Though most people take advantage of the local scenery, Wasdale isn’t just for walkers.
-You may want to spend time relaxing indoors in front of the fire, be cosy with a book, play games, sit up late chatting, make new friends, talk seriously, share hugs and laughter, and have fun with other men who love men.
+Though many people take advantage of the local scenery, Wasdale isn’t just for walkers.
+There will be indoor activities and you may want to spend time relaxing in front of the fire, be cosy with a book, play games, sit up late chatting, make new friends, talk seriously, share hugs and laughter, and have fun with other men who love men.
 There will be plenty of scope both to facilitate and participate in activities and workshops - it all depends what those attending decide to bring and contribute.
-In recent years it's included dancing, singing, quizzes, meditation, massage, touch, yoga and Pilates, story-reading, graphology, drawing, a cabaret soirée (we have a decent music system and an excellent keyboard - so if you play, please bring along some music) … and of course a New Year celebration.
+In recent years it's included dancing, singing, quizzes, meditation, massage, touch, yoga and Pilates, story-reading, graphology, making bread, drawing, outdoor theatre, a cabaret soiree (we have a decent music system and an excellent keyboard - so if you play please bring along some music) … and of course a New Year celebration.

 We often mark the winter changes in other ways too with a time together to reflect on and leave the past year and share aspects of what it’s meant to each of us and with hopes for the new.
 It is one of the things that brings a sense of togetherness within our temporary community.